tjex/mlmt-project/diary.md

     - the above, basically see how far we can go.
 - sounds to me that in essence we drop the timestamp column totally

+## March 1

+Vira:
+- for a model based on distribution of coord data (not time series), z coord is the most descriptive value
+- using support vector machine is a good approach
+- tries to divide the data points with a plane

+We should look at 3d scatter plotting.